 a Cabinet Decision which is intended to be implemented during the current Parliament.

-To disseminate scientific, medical or health and safety information;
+disseminate scientific, medical or health and safety information; or

 Principle 2: Campaign materials should be presented in an objective, fair and accessible manner and be designed to meet the objectives of the campaign.

-Campaign materials enable the recipients of the information to distinguish between facts, comment, opinion and analysis
+The campaign enables the recipients of the information to distinguish between facts, comment, opinion and analysis.

 Where information is presented as fact, the information is accurate and verifiable.
 Where factual comparisons are made, the material does not attempt to mislead the recipient about the situation with which the comparison is made, and the basis for the comparison is explicit.